ashrafwani/ashrafwani.github.io/_posts/25-04-23-sql-in-github.markdown

 ---
 layout: post
-title:  New Topic
+title:  Introduction to SQL in GitHub
 date:   2023-04-25 12:00:00
 categories: new
-permalink: blog/new-topic
+permalink: blog/sql-in-github
 ---

 > Advanced PHP topics which will empower the reader to create dynamic web pages.